Visitor’s Guide to Florida’s Emerald Coast

 The beaches themselves remain the centerpiece of the trip.
 While some towns get more attention than others, beautiful Gulf shoreline runs through the broader region and gives travelers more than one place to enjoy that signature white-sand, emerald-water look.

-That kind of variety keeps trips from flattening out.
+That variety keeps trips from flattening out.
 Many coastal vacations start looking the same by day three.
-The Emerald Coast gives you more options than that.
-You can break up beach time with food stops, shopping districts, local attractions, inland drives, and destination experiences that add a different kind of memory to the trip.
+The Emerald Coast gives visitors more options than that.
+They can break up beach time with food stops, shopping districts, local attractions, inland drives, and destination experiences that add a different kind of memory to the trip.

 It also helps that the towns connect fairly well.
-You do not have to treat each stop as a separate vacation.
-Instead, you can build one trip around several places and let each area do what it does best.
+Visitors do not have to treat each stop as a separate vacation.
+Instead, they can build one trip around several places and let each area do what it does best.

 Popular Activities on the Emerald Coast